 Four Indiana communities have been selected to host a Community Conversation that will help them better understand their past and prepare for a monumental event in their future – Indiana’s Bicentennial in 2016.
 This is the sixth year for the series, convened by Indiana Humanities, the Bowen Center for Public Affairs at Ball State University and the Indiana Office of Community and Rural Affairs (OCRA).
 The focus of the Community Conversation series is Bicentennial 2016: The Next Indiana.

 During the past 200 years, Indiana communities have changed a great deal in size, economics, and government structure.
 These workshops will help serve as a catalyst for the necessary, but difficult, conversations about how communities can prepare for the next 200 years.
 Cities, counties and regions across Indiana were encouraged to apply.

-Selected regions, lead partners and topics for 2013 include:
+Selected regions, lead partners and topics include: